 making a will

-A Will is a legal document prepared by a person setting out the manner in which they would like their Estate distributed following their death.
-In the absence of a Will difficulties can arise as to the distribution of the estate particularly where there are competing interests of potential beneficiaries.
+A Will is a legal document prepared by a person for the purpose of setting out the manner in which they would like their Estate distributed following their death.
+In the absence of a Will difficulties can arise as to the distribution of the Estate particularly where there are competing interests of potential beneficiaries.

 WHEN SHOULD YOU